TE-Academy/Reputation-Weighted-Voting/nft-information.md

 * :bulb: Each week, there will be activities that learners can complete.
 * :bulb: These activities range from simple skill demonstrations (e.g. perform a pull request) to major structural support (e.g. create a spreadsheet model for experimenting with voting algorithms).
 * :bulb: Each activity has a specified point value.
-* :bulb: Learners will be responsible for keeping their own records of completed tasks.
+* :bulb: Learners will be responsible for keeping their own records of completed tasks (Points Tracker spreadsheet).
 These records will be submitted at tbe end of the course for review.
 * :bulb: To be eligible for the NFT, the learner must acquire a total of *at least 30 points* from completed verifiable tasks.

 ### List of In-Course Activities (Projected)